suzzzal/Toxicity-Model-Evaluation/README.md

 # Toxicity Model Evaluation Toolkit

-Basic framework for evaluating and comparing how well different toxicity detection models perform based on real-world metrics.
+Basic framework for evaluating and comparing how well different toxicity detection models perform based on Latency, Accuracy and False Positives.

 ## How I got access to these models